“Del Shores is a master of the Texas comedy.” - Los Angeles Times

 Shores’ career took off with the play Daddy’s Dyin’ (Who’s Got The Will?) in 1987, which ran two years, winning many Los Angeles theatre awards, including LA Weekly’s Best Production and Best Writing.
 The play has subsequently been produced in over 2,500 theatres worldwide.
 A movie version of Daddy’s Dyin’ was released in 1990 by MGM starring Beau Bridges, Tess Harper, Judge Reinhold, Keith Carradine and Beverly D’Angelo.
 Shores wrote the screenplay and executive produced the film.

 Sordid Lives, his fourth play, opened in Los Angeles in 1996 and ran 13 sold-out months.
-The play went on to win 14 Drama-Logue Theatre Awards, including three for Shores for wring, directing and producing.
+The play went on to win 14 Drama-Logue Theatre Awards, including three for Shores for writing, directing and producing.
 There have since been over 300 additional stage productions of the play.

 Teaching acting workshops